Tenant model

 can be accessed and how they are to be indexed (or not) –> Seedata sources

-DLM scope
+ADLM scope

 defines whichdata spaces

 are listed and how they are to be accessed (or not, e.g. what is the URL of the transfer service to be used for data and referential metadata imports into that space).
-Data source is a virtual container defining a set of unique SDMX dataflows returned by the execution ofdata queries

-from onedata space
+from one data space

 are a list of SDMX CategoryScheme(s) with Categories into which dataflows to be indexed by the sfs search service are categorised.